soz-live/soz-live.github.io/docs/coders/basics.md

 This differs to other Lisp OO implementations where a make routine for a **Line** class would be named **make-line**.

-The Make arguments are stored onto the Object or Entity in an Alist, together with the Class of the Object.
+The Make arguments are stored on the Object or Entity in an Alist, together with the Class of the Object.
-They contain all the information required to Edit and Update the object as and if required.
+They contain all the information required to Make, Edit and Update the object as and if required.

 ## Methods